-“Stones” can often be diagnosed by palpitating the bladder across the abdomen, as they can be easily felt in many cases.
-In cases where bladder calculi are suspected (due to recurrent bladder infections and/or frequent urination that doesn’t respond to medication) but cannot be palpitated, an x-ray will be able to diagnose them easily.
+“Stones” can often be diagnosed by palpating the bladder across the abdomen, as they can be easily felt in many cases.
+In cases where bladder calculi are suspected (due to recurrent bladder infections and/or frequent urination that doesn’t respond to medication) but cannot be palpated, an x-ray will be able to diagnose them easily.
 X-rays can generally be performed without the need to first anaesthetise your pet.

 Whilst bladder stones can sometimes be medically treated via a special diet, the more common (and faster) form of treatment is to remove them via surgery.
 These procedures are generally quite quick, often taking only 30 to 45 minutes, and patients are usually able to go home the same day.

-Bladder stone removal surgery for dogs usually costs between $1,700 and $2,200, plus any charges related to the diagnosis (if this has not already been performed elsewhere).
+Bladder stone removal surgery for dogs usually costs between $2,000 and $3,000, plus any charges related to the diagnosis (if this has not already been performed elsewhere).

 Optional pre-anaesthetic blood test available for all surgeries (additional cost)